sql-machine-learning/elasticdl/doc/parameter_server.md

 ### Assumption

 - only support asynchronous SGD
-- only support worker failover, do not support pserver
+- only support worker failover, do not support pserver failover

 ### Master